google/earthenterprise/docs/geedocs/docsrc/answer/geeServerAdmin/createPortableGlobesMaps.rst

       .. rubric:: To build the map or globe:

-      -  Click **Cut map** to start the build process.
+      -  Click the **Cut map** button to start the build process.

-         The progress of the build appears in the **Build** window.
+         The progress of the build appears in the **Cutting** window.

-         When the build is finished, a ``.glb`` file is created in the default globes directory,
+         When the build is finished, a ``.glb`` file is created in the default globes directory, ``/opt/google/gehttpd/htdocs/cutter/globes``,
-         ``/opt/google/gehttpd/htdocs/cutter/globes``, and a download
-         link appears to the file's location on GEE Server.
+         and a download link appears to the file's location on GEE Server.

       .. rubric:: KML files